-The big freeze is on, but that doesn't have to mean having to pay sky-high energy bills.
+The weather is getting colder, but that doesn't have to mean having to pay sky-high energy bills.
 Here are our top tips for keeping warm at home.

 As a result, many of us will be turning the thermostat up to the maximum and diving back under the covers.

-Of course, that could leave you with a monster energy bill to contend with once the Beast finally departs.
+Of course, that could leave you with a monster energy bill to contend with when spring eventually arrives.

 If you want to keep costs to a minimum without freezing, have a look at our top tips for heating your home for less.